JosephiusX/JosephiusX-Node-Bootcamp-Jonas/README.md

 ## 66. Serving Static Files

 to access something from our file system, we need to use a built in express middleware

+## 67. Environment Variables

+            touch config.env

+            npm i dotenv
+                require in server.js

+            I have the USER set to jonas instead on USERNAME , because USERNAME is already taken.

+???????